jouellnyc/UART/esp32_simple/README.md

 In Thonny or other IDE, run/import `send_and_receive.py` on each esp32

-With any luck it will run like this:
+With any luck they will both run like this:

 <table>
   <tr>